 Graduates of the A. A. S. program may work in advertising, sports graphics, broadcast television, and emerging digital fields.
 Qualified graduates may also be eligible to continue their studies within the Bachelor of Fine Arts program in IMA, which offers an enhanced exploration into experiential learning, entrepreneurship, and other advanced facets of this interactive media degree.

-The IMA course offering, formerly named Interactive Computer Graphics (ICG), can be reviewed here.
+The IMA course offering can be reviewed here.

 Bachelor of Fine Arts (B.F.A)